BenSmithers/LabDemos/README.md

  - An arrow is drawn representing the current net torque on the system.

 Try follow along the lab manual's instructions!

+# Unit 8: Archimede's Principle

+Demo showing measured force felt by force-meter due to suspended masses.
+Watch as the force shrinks, as you dip them in the water, due to the action of the buoyant force on the masses!

+## Instructions:

+Launch file using `python launch.py` or `./launch.py`

+ - You can use square brackets '[' and ']' to zoom in and out, respectively
+ - Click and drag the top of the masses to move them around
+ - There are four masses: three cylinders (blue, black, orange), and one irregularly shaped mass.
+ - Use the force-meter to see the apparent weight of the suspended mass
+ - use the drop-down menu on the right to change the fluid in the cup